leogomesdev/laravel-crud/docs/installation.md

-#Installation
+# Installation

 For this project, I'm using [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
-Please check official installation instructions.
+Please check official installation instructions for both.

 - Clone this repository (using https or SSH)
     ````